 By BreAnn Stephenson

-There are many key relationships involved in real estate investing, but the most important one may just be your Property Manager.
-A good PM can help you achieve maximum cash-flow from a property or may pave your way to bankruptcy if you’re not careful.
-Many property losses we see often have to do with “absentee” Property Managers or the tenants they have placed.
-To be successful, you will want to choose someone who shows the same (or more!) diligence in protecting your investment as you.
-Today we will discuss 5 crucial qualities to look for in a PM and a sample of corresponding questions that help reveal if they possess these 5 C’s.
+There are many key relationships involved in real estate investing, but hiring a proficient Property Manager is critical.
+A good PM can help you achieve maximum cash-flow from a property or may pave your way to bankruptcy.
+Many property losses involve “absentee” Property Managers or their tenants, evidencing the need for careful consideration when hiring this service.
+Today we will discuss 5 crucial qualities a good PM demonstrates and a sample of corresponding questions to help reveal if they possess these 5 C’s.

 Crucial “C” Quality #1 – Clear Communication

 Communication is the cornerstone of any investor-PM relationship.
 One pattern we see much more than we’d care to is a decline in communication between the property owner and PM, directly followed by damage at the property.
 You will want regular reports from your PM about your property’s condition and confirmation the rent is still coming in.
 You will also want to know immediately if something goes wrong so that it can be fixed, and any further damage minimized.
 Asking the following questions can help uncover your potential PM’s communication skill level.